littlegiante/dcc/README.md

 ## Goal

 I have tryied to ilustrate that we can solve the statement in different way as per requirements and context.
-My intention was to shoe that the bare menium problem statement should be solved in a presentable way.
+My intention was to solve the bare minimum problem statement in a presentable way.